 The Gospel of Mark 5:25-34 describes a woman afflicted with hemorrhage who touched the cloak of Jesus and was immediately healed.
 There is a fourth century fresco painting in the catacomb of Sts.
 Marcellinus and Peter depicting this event, which serves as an apt symbol of Sacrament - the power that flows out from the body of Jesus, in order to effect both remission of sin and new life in Christ.
 The fresco image frames Part II of the Catechism of the Catholic Church on the Liturgy and the Sacraments, The Celebration of the Christian Mystery.
 St. Thomas Aquinas, in the Summa Theologica, has written the standard exposition on the Seven Sacraments.

-Each sacrament consists of a visible external rite, which is composed of matter and form, the matter being the action, such as the pouring of water, and the form being the words spoken by the minister.
+Each sacrament consists of a visible external rite, which is composed of matter and form, the matter being the action, such as the pouring of water in baptism, and the form being the words spoken by the minister.
 Each sacramental rite confers a special ecclesial effect and sacramental grace appropriate for each sacrament.
 The sacraments occur at pivotal events and give meaning to a person's life.

 Grace is a favor, the free and undeserved gift from God through Christ Jesus, to help us respond to his call to become children of God, to become partakers of the divine nature and of eternal life.
 Our justification comes from the grace of God.
 Grace is a participation in the life of God and is necessary for salvation.

-This page will include a brief introduction and some Scriptural sources for each Sacrament, followed by general references.
+This page will include a brief introduction and some Scriptural sources for each Sacrament.

 Gospel of John 1:14